EstebanFelix/PnL_Template/README.md

 ## Overview

-This tool simplifies the process of generating financial reports by automating repetitive tasks in Microsoft Excel.
+This tool simplifies the process of generating financial reports by automating the data retriving from the company ERP system that's read through a combintation of tables (facts and dimentiontals) that result in a SQL View.

 ## Features